Nitellopsis obtusa

 Nitellopsis obtusa is a large freshwater alga.
 It is also known by the common name starry stonewort.
-This alga grows to a length of over 1.5 m, is bright translucent green and has branches growing in whorls from the main axis the plants easily break up.
+This alga grows to a length of over 1.5 m, is bright translucent green and has branches growing in whorls from the main axis.
 It is easily distinguished from other charophytes by star-shaped bulbils which permit vegetative reproduction.

 Description

 Nitellopsis obtusa has long, fairly straight branches arranged in whorls, attached at nodes to the stem at an acute angle.
 Both stem and branches are about 1 mm in diameter, and the internodal lengths of stem consist of a single cell which may be several centimetres long.
 Stems may be up to 80 cm or even longer and form dense masses.
 When in active growth, the colour is light green.
 At the base of the main stems, there may be creamy-white bulbils.
 The rhizoids are star-shaped.
 Plants are either male or female.
 The oogonia (female reproductive structures) form at the base of upper branchlets and orange to red oocytes can occur, which help distinguish this alga from the rather similar musk-grass and brittlewort.